Anthony Bourdain biography reveals heated final texts with Asia Argento

 The star said that the only thing that hurt was that the alleged tryst took place in a hotel that they loved.
 She wrote, “I can’t take this,” reportedly adding that she could no longer stay in the relationship.

 In his final exchange with Argento, Bourdain wrote, “Is there anything I can do?,” to which the actor replied, “Stop busting my balls.”
-Bourdain replied, “OK,” and hanged himself later that day.
+Bourdain replied, “OK.”
+He took his own life later that day.

 Down and Out in Paradise: The Life of Anthony Bourdain will be published by Simon & Schuster on 11 October.